rentpost/doctrine-multi-tenancy/README.md

 The example, `User`, above might return `userId` as the "identifier" and the id of that User, represented as a string.
 It's effectively acting as a key/value store that's lazily loaded, such that, the value can mutate state.

-The purpose of this will be more clear when viewing the example annotation below.
+The purpose of this will be more clear when viewing the example attributes below.

 #### What is a ContextProvider?